vutpham/react_redux_boilerplate/README.md

 2. Run `npm install` to install necessary npm modules
 3. Run `npm start` to set up the Javascript bundle
 4. Open `./public/index.html` to see boilerplate content

+### Bugs

+1. Stylesheet is not loaded correctly
+2. Set up SCSS